The banalization of prose

 What unites these distinctions is a relation to time.
 Labor turns in cycles.
 Work gives duration.
 Action erupts in the interval between people and sets something in motion.
 Thinking arrests momentum and opens a reflective pause.

 At first glance this may not seem tragic.
 After all, automation relieves drudgery.
 No serious account of technology should romanticize exhaustion.
-If a system can take over repetitive or metabolically draining tasks and create room for reflection, leisure, study, conversation, even contemplation, then let us enjoy it.
+Allow me to repeat myself: if a system can take over repetitive or metabolically draining tasks and create room for reflection, leisure, study, conversation, even contemplation, then let us enjoy it.
 I do not want to say that automation is evil, or that every use of AI is corrupt, or that scholars should refuse such tools on principle.
+My concern is narrower and, I hope, more serious.
+When acceleration becomes continuous, the interruption proper to thinking is crowded out.
+Seamless responsiveness begins to replace reflective pause.
+The system is always ready with another sentence, another reformulation, another summary, another beginning, another enlargement.
+Under those conditions, it becomes harder to sustain the delay in which judgment forms.
+This, I think, is where the question of evil enters.

 Arendt taught us to attend to the conditions under which people cease to think.
 Her account of the banality of evil has been debated, criticized, defended, abused, and often oversimplified.
 I do not want to flatten it further.
 But one enduring insight remains: evil proceeds under conditions in which language, judgment, and responsibility become strangely disconnected.
 One speaks in formulas.
 One relies on clichés.
 One inherits ready-made phrases and processes that spare one the burden of examining what one is doing.